LTD Benefit Calculation

 "The 12 highest consecutive months out of the 36 consecutive months preceding the disability period"

-This is more favorable than simply using your last month's pay or a 12-month average.
+This is more favorable than using your last month's pay or a straight 36-month average.

 Example: